oracle-livelabs/multicloud/wls-for-oci-autoscaling/setup-load/setup-load.md

 ## Introduction

 Before demonstrating autoscaling in the WebLogic for OCI stack, certain prerequisites must be fulfilled.
-This guide outlines the steps to SSH login to the WebLogic Node from the CloudShell, download and configure JMeter within the Cloud Shell environment, and obtain the load-generating configuration file.
-These preparations are essential for effectively simulating and observing autoscaling behavior.
+This guide outlines the steps to validate stack deployment, and extract essential IP addresses for the Bastion, Load Balancer, and WebLogic Server (WLS) Node.
+Then, you will ssh login to the WebLogic Node from the CloudShell.
+These steps are crucial for ensuring a functional and accessible WebLogic environment.

 Estimated Time: 10 minutes